gurukewl/mvs-tk4/README.md

 # A docker container containing a fully running MVS 3.8j
+This is the September 2022 Update of MVS 3.8 TK4 with ISPF, BREXX, NJE38, Intercomm.
+Also, several bug fixes for Algol, Cobol and JCC.
+New ISPF panels.
+New version of Revedit, RPF, and IMON.
+This is in many ways the update to MVS 3.8 TK4-v8.

 ## Thank you to the following.
 * TK3 created by Volker Bandke       vbandke@bsp-gmbh.com http://www.bsp-gmbh.com/turnkey